Technical Analysis

 It is important to build a sound understanding of the basic concepts before progressing to indicators and more complex chart patterns.

-Indicators, in the right hands, are useful and important tools but they are not the holy grail.
-The big picture, presenting all the data, is always the price and volume chart.
+Indicators, in the right hands, are important tools but they cannot substitute for sound basic technical analysis.
+The big picture, that presents all the data, is always the price and volume chart.